The Best Ohio Auto Insurance Company

 Like American Family, Progressive offers all you can ask for in a website: explaining what all their coverage options mean, laying out available discounts, plus a live chat customer service via Facebook Messenger and a customer service FAQ section.
 We particularly liked how customizable and easy to use Progressive’s online quote tool is, making shopping around for the best coverage for you easy and quick.
 If you’re looking for gap loan, custom parts, or pet injury coverage, along with the option of a quick online quote and a super informative website, you may want to look into Progressive to see how it stacks up for you.

-Progressive offers just 10 of the 27 discounts that we looked for, less than the amount offered by State Farm, American Family, and GEICO.
+Progressive offers just 10 of the 27 discounts that we looked for, less than the amount offered by State Farm and American Family.
 They do offer a couple that the others don’t, though; discounts for drivers under 18, paperless billing, and being a homeowner.
 Progressive offers just as many endorsements and coverage options as American Family and is the only top pick to offer pet injury and custom parts coverage.
 It’s also one of just two to offer gap loan coverage (the other is American Family), which covers everything you owe on your lease if your car is totaled in an accident but its value is less than what you still owe.

 Progressive has standout financial stability ratings, just like all of our top picks, with scores from Moody’s, A.M.
 Best and Standard and Poor’s that show the company is stable and in good financial standing.

 In our analysis, Liberty Mutual came up behind some of our other top picks, but only because the top picks in Ohio all scored really well in pretty much every category.